On the theta operator for modular forms modulo prime powers: Introduction

 Consider the classical theta operator $\theta f = \frac{k}{12} E_2 + \frac{1}{12} \partial f$ of Ramanujan.
 Its effect on $q$-expansions is $\sum_n a_n q^n \mapsto \sum_n n a_n q^n$.
 Since $E_2$ is a $p$-adic modular form it is for any $m\in\N$ congruent modulo $p^m$ to a classical modular form of some weight.
 Thus we have $E_2 \equiv E_{p+1} \pmod{p}$, for example, and since we classically know that $\partial$ maps modular forms of weight $k$ to modular forms of weight $k+2$, one obtains the classical operator $\theta$ that maps $M_k(N,\F_p)$ to $M_{k+p+1}(N,\F_p)$.
 Studying this operator as well as its interaction with the `weight filtration' (see below) is a key tool in the theory of modular forms modulo $p$; cf.\ for instance Jochnowitz' proof of finiteness of systems of Hecke eigenvalues mod $p$ across all weights in \cite{jochnowitz}, or Edixhoven's results on the optimal weight in Serre's conjectures \cite{edix}.

-As we have launched a framework for the study of modular forms mod $p^m$ in \cite{ckr} and \cite{ckw}, it is natural to ask whether a $\theta$ operator with similar properties can be defined on such forms.
+We have launched a framework for the study of modular forms mod $p^m$ in \cite{ckr} and \cite{ckw}.
+Notice that Serre shows in \cite[Th\'{e}or\`{e}me 5]{serre_zeta} that there exists a $\theta$ operator on $p$-adic modular forms (of level $1$, however the arguments generalize to levels $N$ not divisible by $p$) whose effect on $q$-expansions is $\sum_n a_n q^n \mapsto \sum_n n a_n q^n$ and that sends a form of ($p$-adic) weight $k$ to a form of weight $k+2$.
+This result immediately implies the existence of a $\theta$ operator modulo $p^m$ for modular forms on $\Gamma_1(N)$.

 We have discussed in \cite{ckw} how to attach Galois representations to eigenforms mod $p^m$, and it is clear from the properties of those attached representations that applying the $\theta$ operator corresponds on the Galois side to twisting by the cyclotomic character mod $p^m$.
-Hence, the construction of the theta operator mod $p^m$ yields an immediate application to mod $p^m$ Galois representations (see Corollary~\ref{main-cor}).

-Notice that Serre shows in \cite[Th\'{e}or\`{e}me 5]{serre_zeta} that there exists a $\theta$ operator on $p$-adic modular forms (of level $1$) whose effect on $q$-expansions is $\sum_n a_n q^n \mapsto \sum_n n a_n q^n$ and that sends a form of ($p$-adic) weight $k$ to a form of weight $k+2$.
-One can view our results as finding a partially explicit expression with explicit weights for the mod $p^m$ reduction of this operator.
+From this perspective, it seems natural to ask about the finer properties of the action of the $\theta$ operator modulo $p^m$, such as how the action of $\theta$ modulo $p^m$ changes weight filtrations.

-Hence, our results are then that on the one hand an extension of the $\theta$ operator from the mod $p$ to the mod $p^m$ situation is indeed possible, but that the interplay of the $\theta$ operator with the weights of the forms becomes much more complicated when $m>1$ and that, in fact, there are certain genuine qualitative differences between the case $m=1$ and the general cases $m>1$.
+Our results show that the interplay of the $\theta$ operator with the weights of the forms becomes much more complicated when $m>1$ and that, in fact, there are certain genuine qualitative differences between the case $m=1$ and the general cases $m>1$.
 Let us explain in detail.